 Unipec America Inc., an affiliate of SCEL, was contracted to sell all SCEL's Syncrude Sweet Premium production from Syncrude.
-Total sales in the year ended December 31, 2018 were \$442 million (2017 - \$434 million).
-The amount due from Unipec America Inc. at December 31, 2018 is \$19 million (December 31, 2017 - \$58 million) and is included in accounts receivable.
+Total sales in the year ended December 31, 2019 were \$542 million (2018 - \$442 million).
+The amount due from Unipec America Inc. at December 31, 2019 is \$58 million (December 31, 2018 - \$19 million) and is included in accounts receivable.

-The Company's shareholder loaned \$159 million (2017 - \$80 million) to the Company in the period to fund the Company's operations.
+The Company's shareholder loaned \$84 million (2018 - \$159 million) to the Company in the period to fund the Company's operations.
 The Company reimburses its parent company for certain travel and accommodation expenses.

 On February 6, 2017, the Company entered into a \$100 million loan provided by Chaparral Resources Inc., another subsidiary of SIPC, domiciled in Delaware, USA.
-The loan bears interest at LIBOR plus a specified rate and is guaranteed by the Company's parent company TipTop with a repayment date of February 5, 2018.
+The loan beared interest at LIBOR plus a specified rate and was guaranteed by the Company's parent company TipTop with a repayment date of February 5, 2018.
 On February 4, 2018, Chaparral Resources Inc. extended the repayment date of the loan to February 5, 2019.
-The Company can repay loan amounts under the agreement by providing thirty days notice.
-The Company had drawn down \$97 million (December 31, 2017 - \$91 million) under that facility prior to August 2, 2018 when the loan was repaid in full.
+The Company could repay loan amounts under the agreement by providing thirty days notice.
+The Company had drawn down \$97 million under that facility prior to August 2, 2018 when the loan was repaid in full.